The Real Reason Cats Are Always Licking Themselves

-Cats clean themselves for fur maintenance and warmth
+For fur maintenance and warmth

 By licking itself, a cat helps distribute its natural oils evenly around its coat.
 This oil guards against dampness and seals in heat.

-Cats lick themselves to keep wounds clean
+To keep wounds clean

-Cats clean themselves to stimulate blood flow
+To stimulate blood flow

 Similar to how a hairbrush promotes blood flow on the scalp, your cat’s tongue—which is covered in tiny, bristle-like hairs—improves circulation.